aws-samples/amazon-eventbridge-resource-policy-samples/patterns/multi-bus-multi-account-pattern/README.md

         --profile [ORANGE SERVICE PROFILE]
     ```

 1. The subscriber functions log the event that they process to Amazon CloudWatch Logs.
-You can use SAM CLI to view the log entrees that the subscriber function emit to their respective logs.
+You can use AWS SAM CLI to view the log entrees that the subscriber function emit to their respective logs.
 Here are some example of how to do that.

     **Blue Service Subscriber E2**